emcnicholas/Cisco_Cloud_Native_Security_Workshop/README.md

    ```

-2. Run the `terraform plan` using an output file, `terraform plan -out
+2. Run the **`terraform plan`** using an output file, **`terraform plan -out
-   tfplan`.
+   tfplan`**.
 This writes the generated plan to the given filename in an opaque file format that you can later pass to
    terraform apply to execute the planned changes.
-Here we see that we are planning to deploy 60 new resources.
+Here we see that we are planning to deploy 48 new resources.
 We
    omitted the data in the snippet below because it was too much, but you should always double check the full plan before
    you apply it.